 Oklahoma Natural Gas - Customers who current y receive LHEAP aid may be able to receive a reduced gas bill.
 A credit will be provided to a bill which averages $5.03 a month during the winter months (October through April) and $4.26 during the hold Oklahoma summer months, which includes from May through September.
 1-800-664-5463.
-Click here for additional resources from Oklahoma Natural Gas.
+Click here for additional resources and to learn about Oklahoma Natural Gas assistance programs.

 Oklahoma Gas & Electric – The Hand-N-Hand program may be able to offer free home weatherization services and energy conserving programs for senior citizen homeowners unable to do the work themselves.
 For more information on how you can save money on your energy bills, call 405-553-3642 for details.